What is planaria?

 How did planaria get into my aquarium?

-Planaria often enters the aquarium via new aquarium plants, new substrate, fish, or water from another tank.
+Planaria often enter the aquarium via new aquarium plants, new substrate, fish, or water from another tank.
 In most cases, eggs are introduced along with these new purchases and then hatch in the aquarium.

 Is planaria harmful?